qmk/qmk_firmware/docs/feature_space_cadet.md

-## Space Cadet Shift: The future, built in
+## Space Cadet Shift: The Future, Built In

 Steve Losh [described](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/) the Space Cadet Shift quite well.
 Essentially, you hit the left Shift on its own, and you get an opening parenthesis; hit the right Shift on its own, and you get the closing one.
 When hit with other keys, the Shift key keeps working as it always does.
 Yes, it's as cool as it sounds.